GoogleChrome/web.dev/src/site/content/en/blog/web-platform-06-2022/index.md

 ### Transform streams and readable byte streams

 Firefox 102 includes support for [Transform Streams](https://developer.mozilla.org/docs/Web/API/TransformStream).
-This enables piping from ReadableStream to a WritableStream, executing a transformation on the chunks.
+This enables piping from `ReadableStream` to a `WritableStream`, executing a transformation on the chunks.
 It's great to see this feature become available in all three engines, making this a very good time to learn about [Streams](/streams/).

 {% BrowserCompat 'api.TransformStream' %}

-[Readable byte streams](https://developer.mozilla.org/docs/Web/API/Streams_API#bytestream-related_interfaces) are also now supported in Firefox 102, enabling a BYOB (bring your own buffer) reader with the [ReadableStreamBYOBReader](https://developer.mozilla.org/docs/Web/API/ReadableStreamBYOBReader) interface.
+[Readable byte streams](https://developer.mozilla.org/docs/Web/API/Streams_API#bytestream-related_interfaces) are also now supported in Firefox 102, enabling a BYOB (bring your own buffer) reader with the [`ReadableStreamBYOBReader`](https://developer.mozilla.org/docs/Web/API/ReadableStreamBYOBReader) interface.
 This can be used to stream data supplied by the developer.

 {% BrowserCompat 'api.ReadableStreamBYOBReader' %}